dwhinham/mt32-pi/README.md

 The SSD1306 controller is found in mini 128x32 and 128x64 OLED displays, which are well-known for their use in FlashFloppy/Gotek devices.
 They can be found for very little money on eBay and AliExpress.

-Currently, only the 32-pixel high version is supported, although if someone were to send me a 64-pixel high model, I'd be glad to test it and add support!
+Both 32 and 64 pixel high variants are supported.
 These displays usually have an I2C address of `0x3c`.

 ### Compatibility